jcd2163/jcd2163.github.io/_posts/2018-05-22-Project_2_blog_post.md

 Modeling

-Now that my feature engineering is completed, I will move into modeling.
+Now that my feature engineering was completed, I moved into the modeling portion of the process.
 Since I will be running elastic net cross validation below, I do not need to do any feature selection now.
 This will cause my model to take a long time to run, but will get me to the optimal set of features to use.

-Before modeling I am going to take the log of the sale prices.
+Before modeling I took the log of the sale prices.
 As the distribution shows below, the majority of sale prices are located in the low end of the graph while higher prices constitute the tail of the distribution.
 By taking the log of the values, these qualities are reduced and the distribution becomes more normal.
-This will help in estimating the higher valued houses that would seem more like outliers without taking this approach.
+This helped in estimating the higher valued houses that would seem more like outliers without taking this approach.
 The second graph shows the updated distribution.

 Later, I will have to take the exponential of the values after prediction.